It4innovations/hyperqueue/docs/jobs/jobs.md

 passed via environment variable ``HQ_TASK_DIR``.
 This directory is automatically deleted when the task is completed (for any reason).

+## Providing own error message

+A task may pass its own error message into the HyperQueue.
+HyperQueue provides a filename via environment variable ``HQ_ERROR_FILENAME``, if a task creates this file and terminates with a non-zero return code, then the content of this file is taken as an error message.

+``HQ_ERROR_FILENAME`` is provided only if task directory is set on.
+The filename is always placed inside the task directory.

+If the message is longer than 2KiB, then it is truncated to 2KiB.

+If task terminates with zero return code, then the error file is ignored.

 ## Useful job commands
 Here is a list of useful job commands: